 My theory about strict 8:30 starts was debunked.
 Or it was bunk.
 We loaded at 8:15…I was in the third Gondi.
 I did three laps of the bottom before the rope dropped up top…I did em all…Sunway, QuickSilver and Showcase.
 As it was Friday and Saturday…Sunway had the best surface.
 I laughed out loud as I did huge GS turns through the curves and corduroy.

 Down to the Straightbrook Chair.
 I stayed out of Pine Brook.
-It was dicey yesterday midday… I couldn’t imagine decent cover in there this morning.
-Riding the Chair…they were blowing on Chatiemac and it wasn’t open.
+It was dicey yesterday midday and I couldn’t imagine decent cover in there this morning.
+Riding the chair, I could see they were blowing on Chatiemac and it wasn’t open.
 I hit the run under the SB Chair twice.
 It still had decent coverage:

 The SB Glades were looking good from the chair:

 The constant snowblow pounding of Hawkeye had added up.
 Big piles of nice manmade on the headwall: